 Possibility of Hazardous Reactions: Will not occur

 Conditions to Avoid: Excessive heat.
 Do not store near heat or flame.
-Do not mix or store this product or solutions of this product in unlined steel containers
+Do not mix or store this product or solutions of this product in unlined steel containers hydrogen and nitrogen.

 Incompatible Materials: Strong oxidizing agents: bases and acids.